PASA MEMBERSHIP PRICING FOR SMALL BUSINESS FLIGHT SCHOOLS

 Because school size varies, and the number of additional insured sites that a school utilizes varies and because the limits required by different landowners vary, the PASA dues schedule is somewhat complicated.

 Bear in mind that PASA is a nonprofit.
 It’s mission is to support the free flight schools, not to profit off of them.
-PASA membership dues are priced to allow PASA to pay its costs of certifying schools, managing those certifications, and acquiring insurance of benefit to its certified schools.
+PASA membership dues are priced to allow PASA to manage it’s schools’ needs, and acquiring insurance of benefit to its certified schools.

 When you join PASA as a SBFS, you will be asked to predict your yearly Teaching Activity Level.
 Teaching Activity Level is measured in Student Lesson Days (SLDs).